cpldcpu/BitNetMCU/docs/documentation_2026.md

 | Pool2, 180k fixed images | 2 | 99.31 ± 0.06% | 0.0019 | 99.95% |
 | Pool5, 360k fixed images | 1 | 99.40% | 0.0062 | 99.83% |

-Notablily, the CPU based PIL on the gly augmentation still leads to the highest train loss, indicating that it adds more diversity to the training data than the other options.
-However, GPU on the fly augmentation with nearest pixel sampling instead of interpolation comes close and was used for the remaining experiments.
+Notably, the CPU-based PIL on-the-fly augmentation still leads to the highest train loss, indicating that it adds more diversity to the training data than the other options.
+However, GPU on-the-fly approaches are much faster.

 | Measurement on RTX 5090 | PIL, 4 loader workers | GPU augmenter | Reported speedup |
 |---|---:|---:|---:|